MindPort-GmbH/VRIF-Interaction-Component/README.md

 ## Installation

 ### Requirements
-- This add-on requires VR Builder version 3.0.0 or later to work.
+- This add-on requires VR Builder version 5.0.0 or later to work.
-- This add-on is based on VRIF 2.0.
-Earlier versions might work, but they are untested.
+- This add-on has been tested with VRIF 3.0.4.

 ### How to Install